 The AI chatbot has been helping companies in a variety of industries for decades.
 The first chatbot, created by Joseph Weisenbaum in 1966, ELISA worked as a psychotherapist.
 Today, artificial intelligence chatbots are popular globally not only because they communicate very well with people, but also because they help small and large businesses save time and resources to achieve better results in many ways.
+Now with the launching of ChatGPT, although it is not a business AI chatbot but rather a tool to communicate with a language model, many businesses corrected their strategies to use AI chatbot to improve overall business processes, especially when the software solution could be created on a platform that provided a business-controlled environment that is now more affordable than ever.

 In general, people think positively of artificial intelligence chatbots, and many companies have implemented this technology to keep up with trends and best practices.
 According to a study by Salesforce, 77% of customers say that chatbots will transform their expectations of companies in a positive way in the next five years.
 This means that the software solution will continue to be one of the main tools for automating the overall customer service and experience.
 Businesses in tourism, financial services, medical services, wholesale and retail sectors, entire cities, and small family businesses have been using chatbots for years to optimize their online presence, improve customer experience and their overall business processes.